akingno/my_GD_study_test1/README.md

 5.29: <p>1.watch episode 2 and 3, add pawn pathfinding, using A* it has.
 <p> add camera moving,zooming and left key press dragging
+<p> 2.watch episode 4, add items and find the nearest item